Rape Aggression Defense Classes

 Rape Aggression Defense is a twelve-hour course, delivered in four, three-hour classes.
-Participation in all four classes is necessary to complete the course.
-Students who complete the course are provided a R.A.D. manual containing vital information.
+Participation in the first three classes is required to participate in simulation as the course is progressive in technique development.

 The course instructors are various members of the KSU Police Department.
 The course is open to any students, faculty or staff at No Charge.

 NO CLASSES CURRENTLY SCHEDULED